FTPS, SFTP and PGP Encryption: Core Components of a Secure File Transfer Strategy

 FTPS is a file transfer protocol that has been updated to support encrypted sessions.

 Implemented based on industry standards and integrated with the IBM i Digital Certificate Manager (DCM), new IBM i platforms have DCM installed by default.
-Our own solution, Alliance FTP Manager, adds things like intelligent firewall negotiation and proxy server support to make those connections easier to deploy, as well as integrated logging to make sure that the sessions are properly logged to comply with regulations and enable successful compliance audits.
+Our own solution, Assure Secure File Transfer, adds things like intelligent firewall negotiation and proxy server support to make those connections easier to deploy, as well as integrated logging to make sure that the sessions are properly logged to comply with regulations and enable successful compliance audits.

 Secure File Transfer Protocol (SFTP)